danielberkompas/danielberkompas.github.io/_posts/2015-02-27-why-i-write-straight-html-and-js.md

   is to see what is going on.

-- **It's ugly.** These templating languages are advertised based on how pretty they are, but in practice, they can look much worse that straight HTML.
+- **It's ugly.** These templating languages are advertised based on how pretty they are, but in practice, they can look much worse than straight HTML.

 ## 2. They're Distracting